-Derek Niemann is a freelance writer and editor specialising in natural history.
+Derek Niemann is a freelance writer specialising in natural history and life writing, and course director in creative non-fiction for ICE.
 In 2012, he interrupted a career writing about bees and butterflies to begin researching and writing a family history story that was published in 2015 as A Nazi in the Family (Short Books), based on the SS grandfather he never knew.
-His most recent non-fiction book A Tale of Trees: The battle to save Britain's ancient woodland was published in October 2016 (Short Books).
-Derek's other non-fiction title was Birds in a Cage (Short Books, 2011), telling the story of four Prisoner of War birdwatchers in World War II.
-Derek is a country diary columnist for the Guardian, and edits the magazine of the Small Woods Association.
+His other non-fiction books were A Tale of Trees: The battle to save Britain's ancient woodland (2016) and Birds in a Cage (2011), telling the story of four Prisoner of War birdwatchers in World War II.
+Derek is a country diary columnist for the Guardian.
 Formerly he was children's magazines editor for the RSPB (1998-2014) and has written a number of wildlife books for children.